 In the United States, 1 in 6 families are denied the personal and economic stability that safe, decent and affordable housing provides.
 Instead, 1 in 6 families are forced to make impossible choices.

-Habitat knows the complexities that surround the cost of home.
+Habitat knows the problems that surround the cost of home.
 We also know the struggle, stress and pain of far too many families in our communities.
 And we know that those with the fewest resources are forced to make the hardest choices.
-We have to take a stand and declare our commitment: No family should have to pay more than half of their paycheck to cover the cost of home.
+We have to take a stand and declare our commitment.
+No family should have to pay more than half of their paycheck to cover the cost of home.

 Everyone deserves to build the foundation for a strong, healthy future for themselves and their families — no matter where they live or how much money they earn.
 Every family deserves the chance to thrive.